eshwanthkartitr/Go-ogle/README.md

 - Integrate transformer-based rerankers (e.g., ColBERT) and deploy a vector database such as Milvus
 - Add authn/z with API keys and rate-limiting at the edge tier
 - Expand Kubernetes manifests with HPA rules and service meshes for resilience tests
-- Wire Grafana dashboards and alert rules on top of the exported Prometheus metrics
-# Go-ogle